namanshah01/SelfProjects/README.md

-# SelfProjects
+# Self Projects

-Self created projects made using the skills and concepts i learn.
+Projects I create based on skills and concepts learnt.

 ## Covid-19 Prediction
 The first machine learning project i made using a real world dataset.